banzaicloud/one-eye-docs/docs/quickstart/_index.md

     1. Install the `one-eye-cli` package for your environment by running the following command:

         {{< include-headless "download-oneeye.md" >}}

-        For other options, see the [One Eye CLI Installation Guide](../cli/install/).

 {{% include-headless "doc/quickstart-set-kubernetes-context.md" %}}